Kingsford-Group/biblint/README.md

 - Non-blessed fields are removed.
 A field is blessed if it is a required or known optional field *for any entry type* or one of "key", "note", "url", "doi", "pmc", "pmid", "keywords", "issn", "isbn".
+Note that "abstract" tags are removed.

-- Titles that end with LOWERCASE "." have the terminating "." removed.
+- Titles that end with `[[:lower:]]\." have the terminating "." removed.

 - Pages entries that look like NUMBER -[-] NUMBER are changed to NUMBER--NUMBER

-- Pages that are aaaa--bb are replaced by aaaa--aabb
+- Pages that are aaaa--bb, where len(a) > len(b), are replaced by aaaa--aabb

 - Exact duplicates are removed.
 Exact dups are those that have the same entry type, the same fields, and the same exact values for each field

 - {} is used to eliminate fields